Classical information transmission capacity of quantum black holes: Stimulated emission from late-time modes

-Stimulated emission due to particles present just before formation of the black hole (early-time modes) can be described within the formalism just introduced~\cite{Wald1976,PanangadenWald1977,AudretschMueller1992}, but does not shed light on the fate of information incident on the black hole after its formation, by {\em late-time} modes.
-Such modes (which we denote by $c$) are strongly blue-shifted with respect to the early-time modes $a$ and $b$ that are the positive and negative-frequency parts of matter and radiation that propagate just outside and just inside the horizon introduced earlier, and therefore commute with them~\cite{Sorkin1987}.
+As we have just seen, stimulated emission due to particles present just before formation of the black hole (early-time modes) implies that the information that gave rise to the black hole is not lost in principle, but within this formalism we cannot follow the fate of information incident on the black hole after its formation, by {\em late-time} modes.
+To describe such modes, we follow Sorkin~\cite{Sorkin1987}.
+Late-time modes (which we denote by $c$)\footnote{Note that we have changed the nomenclature of Sorkin, in order to keep with our previous definition of $a$ and $b$ modes.} are exponentially blue-shifted with respect to the early-time modes $a$ and $b$ that are the positive and negative-frequency parts of matter and radiation that propagate just outside and just inside the horizon introduced earlier.
+Because of this strong blue-shift, $a$ and $b$ modes are unexcited in the quantum field corresponding to the late-time modes, and therefore the support of the fields $\phi_a,\phi_b$, and $\phi_c$ is for all practical purposes disjoint~\cite{Sorkin1987}.
+As a consequence, the creation and annihilation operators associated with mode $c$ commute with those of $a$ and $b$.
 These modes are indicated schematically in Fig.~1b.

-The Bogoliubov transformation connecting the outgoing mode $A_k$ to $a_k$ and the late-time mode $c_k$ can be taken as: \be A_k &=& e^{-iH}a_k e^{iH} = \alpha a_k - \beta b^\dagger_{-k}-\gamma c_k\;, \ee with $\alpha^2-\beta^2+\gamma^2=1$ due to unitarity.
+The Bogoliubov transformation connecting the outgoing mode $A_k$ to $a_k$ and the late-time mode $c_k$ can be taken as~\cite{Sorkin1987}: \be A_k &=& e^{-iH}a_k e^{iH} = \alpha a_k - \beta b^\dagger_{-k}+ \gamma c_k\;, \ee with $\alpha^2-\beta^2+\gamma^2=1$ due to unitarity.